marceloboeira/prezzo/README.md

 #=> 47.3
 ```

-### Prezzo::Explainable
+### Explanations

-The `Prezzo::Explainable` module is an abstraction that provides a nice way of representing how the price was composed.
+The `explain` method provides a nice way of representing how the price was
+composed.
+Only components that are actually used on the calculation are
+included in the explanation.

 e.g.: